-Easy Lentils and Sausage Stew is an Italian Fall Soup made with Italian Sausages, Lentils and Fresh Veggies.
+Easy Lentil and Sausage Stew is an Italian Fall Soup made with Italian Sausages, Lentils and Fresh Veggies.
 Healthy, Filling and Delicious.
 The Perfect Dinner Stew or Soup.

 Ahhh comfort food, probably one of the best food dishes to eat.
 I have to say this Lentils and Sausage soup is one of my favourite Comfort Dishes.